shalini1500/M2_EmbSys/1_Requirements/README.md

 # Applications
 * To estimate the pollution.
-* ndoor Air Quality Monitoring.
+* Indoor Air Quality Monitoring.